oinam/notes/technology/passwords-paste.md

 ---
 layout: page
 title: Let them paste passwords
-category: technology
 ---

 # Let them paste passwords

-When you stumble on websites, especially those "security-conscious" ones, that stops you from pasting passwords, you know they are rather irritating, and plain idiotic.
+When you stumble on websites, especially those "security-conscious" ones, that stops you from pasting passwords, you know they are irritating, and idiotic.

+Making password entry difficult is like attempting weight loss by eating bland food.
+It's not the flavour that makes you fat.
+There is this perception that something delicious can't be good for a diet.
+People have this notion that to lose weight, there must be penance.
+An element of punishing oneself for past transgressions seems essential.

+Security people have the same mindset.
+Security must be a hassle.
+It must be in your face.
+It has to be onerous.
+A challenge.
+A hurdle to get past.

+Often the slickest, most hassle-free approach is the most secure.

 > Allow your website to accept pasted passwords - it makes your site more secure, not less.